-As at 30 June 2017, the Board comprised four Directors (including the Chair), all of whom are Independent Non-Executive Directors.
+As at 30 June 2018, the Board comprised three Directors (including the Chair), two of whom are Independent Non-Executive Directors.

-On 1 July 2016, the Board comprised of seven Directors (including the Chair), all of whom are Non-Executive Directors - including Leigh Berkley and Lev Mizikovsky (a substantial Shareholder) who were appointed to the Board on 1 July 2016.
+On 1 July 2017, the Board comprised of four Directors (including the Chair), all of whom were Non-Executive Directors.
+On 24 November 2017, Anthony Rivas was appointed as Managing Director and Chief Executive Officer of the Company.